graphsignal/graphsignal-python/README.md

 python setup.py install
 ```

-And import the package in your application
+Import the package in your application

 ```python
 import graphsignal